k2view-academy/K2View-Academy/academy/Training_Level_1/ILT_Material/03_fabric_basic_LU/10_table_population_and_sync_strategies.md

 How to adjust or manipulate the extracted data depending on business requirements ?
-How can your Call Centre continue to see the most accurate data?
+How can the Call Centre continue to see the most accurate data?